szhan135/template-lab-01-git-github/README.md

 ## Git Init & Clone

 The traditional way to start a new project in git is to create a new directory and change into it.
+In order to create a directory and move into it you will need to have some knowledge of basic command line navigation.
+If you need some explination or a referesher on these topics please [consult this DigitalOcean introduction](https://www.digitalocean.com/community/tutorials/basic-linux-navigation-and-file-management).
 Go ahead and run the following commands on the terminal in hammer:

 ```
 $ mkdir lab-01